Redbeard93/Riverwm/README.md

         just need to add QT_QPA_PLATFORM=xcb before the command to launch the program.
 You can add it before the program command in terminal for example         if you want that particular instance to run in xwayland.

         For more permanent solution, copy the application's shortcut from /usr/share/applications to $HOME/.local/applications, and add it in the Exec=           line.
-It would look like Exec=QT_QPA_PLATFORM=xcb program .
+It would look like Exec=env QT_QPA_PLATFORM=xcb program .
 Same can also be achieved by a menu editor if gui is more preferable

+        Or

         You can supposedly have the Exec= line be Exec=bash -c "source /opt/qt512/bin/qt512-env.sh && /opt/qt512/bin/yuzu" (assuming that latter path is         correct).
 Alternatively you can setup global environment variables by placing a file in /etc/profile.d/.
 Look at the existing ones in there for           examples; be sure to in that case append or prepend to LD_LIBRARY_PATH rather than replace it outright; something like export
         LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/qt512/lib so as to play nice with potential other packages that may want to do similar.